-Brian Hinton is the archivist of the great Isle of Wight pop festivals of the 60’s and 70’s and he is currently at work on his magnum opus Summer of Love: A History of the Isle of Wight Festivals.
-In 1970, 600,000 people attended the greatest festival in the UK and for five days, Jimi Hendrix, the Doors, the Who, Joan Baez, Jethro Tull, Miles Davis, the Moody Blues, Leonard Cohen, Joni Mitchell and so many others gave one of the greatest live shows ever.
-To be young was indeed very heaven.
+Brian Hinton is the archivist of the great Isle of Wight pop festivals of the 1960s and '70s and he is currently at work on his magnum opus Summer of Love: A History of the Isle of Wight Festivals.
+In 1970, 600,000 people attended the greatest festival in the UK and for five days, Jimi Hendrix, the Doors, the Who, Joan Baez, Jethro Tull, Miles Davis, the Moody Blues, Leonard Cohen, Joni Mitchell and many others gave one of the greatest live shows on earth.

-Among Brian's already published works are biographies of Joni Mitchell, Van Morrison and the Bob Dylan Album File and complete Discography (Cassell).
+Among Brian's published works are biographies of Joni Mitchell and Van Morrison, as well as Bob Dylan's Album File & Complete Discography (Cassell).